 DOR is a proud partner of the Indiana Secretary of State's Auto Dealer Seminars.
 Watch the 2021 seminar.
 Play the video below to jump to DOR's presentation.
 See information about upcoming seminars and other dealer training.

 - Vehicle and Watercraft Information

-Frequently Asked Questions for Vehicle and Watercraft Dealers is available on DOR’s Business Tax FAQ page and includes dealer documentation requirements, dealer-to-dealer sales issues, sales tax for out-of-state transactions and more.
+More information for Vehicle and Watercraft Dealers is available on DOR’s Business Tax FAQ page and includes dealer documentation requirements, dealer-to-dealer sales issues, and sales tax info for out-of-state transactions.

 Updated Motor Vehicle Dealer Rules

 Sales Tax Rates for Motor Vehicles Purchased in Indiana That Will be Registered in Another State Within 30 Days

 For each of these transactions, the dealer must complete and retain Form ST-108NR.
 Dealers must also provide a copy to the buyer as evidence of the amount of sales tax collected.
 Dealers must collect Indiana sales tax at the applicable tax rate on all sales and remit to DOR.